erashish41/react-vite-practice/01_react_vite/src/source.md

 - forwardRef is needed to expose a DOM node in a component to its parent component.
 - React forwardRef allows parent components to move down (or “forward”) refs to their children.
 - It gives a child component a reference to DOM entity created by its parent component in React.

+25.useId
+-                const id = useId();
+- This hook generates unique IDs i.e, returns a string that is stable across both the server and the client sides.
+- Its primary use case is to generate unique IDs for HTML form elements and ensure that the IDs are always unique in the context of the React application.